Page Content

 Career opportunities and outlook

-The Bureau of Labor Statistics expects employment of social workers, including medical social workers, to grow faster than average.
+The Bureau of Labor Statistics expects the employment of social workers, including medical social workers, to grow faster than average.
 This is due to the aging baby-boom population who are more likely to rely on social workers to provide support.

 With additional experience and training, a medical social worker can move into managerial roles such as a supervisor, director, or program manager.